Skip to Main Content

 What Is "Preemption" in Academic Writing?

 Preemption is a prohibition on writing about a topic that has already been discussed and / or analyzed with the same approach or lens by another scholar.
 Duplicative scholarship is barred by academic journals.
 That said, if a topic has already been discussed at length, it does not mean that is it preempted.
 Instead, preemption merely means that the writer must develop a novel lens through which to analyze the issues.
-Thus, both approach and scope are iterative in nature: the initial approach selected, or the scope of the topic chosen, may require updating after conducting a preemption check.
+Thus, shaping both your approach and scope is iterative in nature: the initial approach selected, or the scope of the topic chosen, may require updating after conducting a preemption check.
+Finally, if your preemption research finds no similar or related scholarship, that may be an indication you should adjust your topic: ideally there should be some literature (which you will cite to) that provides a context, a conceptual model or framework, an analytical mode or lens, or some other perspective to analogize and ground your paper.

 Where to Start

 Preemption verification is not as simple as Googling the topic by key word, nor conducting a basic search on HeinOnline.
 A robust preemption check should be guided by the paper's subject matter.
-That said, there are a few general tips and tricks for beginning the process:
+The Preemption Checking Checklist guide lists many sources to check, as appropriate depending on the nature of your subject matter.
+That said, here are a few general tips for beginning the process:

 1. Case, Statute, Circuit Split, and Comparative Papers

-• If you are writing about a case, statute, or circuit split, you can use Westlaw and / or Lexis to view the sources that subsequently cite the focal case(s) or statute.
-Drill down to look at secondary sources and law reviews, specifically.
+• If you are writing about a case, statute, or circuit split, you can use the Westlaw "Citing References" tab and the Lexis "Other Citing Sources" tab to view sources that cite the focal case(s) or statute.
+Select secondary sources as the Content Type, and filter for law reviews.

-• If you find a law review article that discusses a topic that is similar, review the sources that the author cites for the overlapping subject area.
-Be sure to read those sources as part of your preemption check.
+• If you find a law review article that discusses a topic similar to yours, review the sources that article cites to find overlapping subject areas.
+Be sure to read those sources to make sure they don't preempt your proposed topic.

 Adjusting the Scope